Stomach bug and breastfeeding: what to do

 Babies can become dehydrated very easily, especially when they are less than six months old.
 Signs of dehydration include:

-If you have a baby under 6 months old with a stomach bug, it is very important to consult your paediatrician immediately.
+If you have a baby under 6 months old with a stomach bug, immediately consult your paediatrician or a healthcare center.
 If the baby has to stay in the hospital due to dehydration, breastfeeding can be continued.

-My child is already eating solids but refuses to eat, she only wants to breastfeed, is this a problem?
+My child is already eating solids, but refuses to eat and only wants to breastfeed, is this a problem?

-It is very normal that when a baby is unwell, she will give up solid foods completely and will only want to breastfeed.
-Breastmilk will keep her nourished and hydrated until she recovers.
-In addition, breastmilk is not just food, and the closeness to her mother will help your baby to feel better and calmer.
+It is very normal that when a baby is unwell, they will give up solid foods completely and will only want to breastfeed.
+Breastmilk will keep them nourished and hydrated until they recover.
+In addition, breastmilk is not just food, and the closeness to the mother will help your baby to feel better and calmer.

 If your baby has already started eating solids, apart from breastmilk, an oral rehydration solution can be offered after breastfeeding.
 Your baby may not want it, but it is a good idea to offer it.